Rama O Rama

 Rama O Rama is a 1988 Indian Bollywood film directed and produced by Mirza Brothers.
 It stars Raj Babbar, Aasif Sheikh, Kimi Katkar in lead roles and music was composed by R. D. Burman.

 Plot

-Monu & Sonu are brothers.
+Monu and Sonu are brothers.
 They had extreme poverty.
-After their mother's death, their greedy and drunkard stepfather Sukhiya (Gulshan Grover) has sold Monu to a underworld don Anjani Rai (Raza Murad), but Sonu managed to escape, then found & brought up by a Christian family.
-Years later, Monu becomes Sandeep Rai (Raj Babbar) & he takes over the underworld business.
-On the other side, his brother Sonu, who calls himself Ricky (Aasif Sheikh) works as a drum player in a club.
-Vicky falls in love with Hema (Kimi Katkar), who is a daughter of John D'Souza (Pran).
+After their mother's death, their greedy and drunkard stepfather Sukhiya has sold Monu to a underworld don Anjani Rai, but Sonu managed to escape, then found and brought up by a Christian family.
+Years later, Monu becomes Sandeep Rai and takes over the underworld business.
+On the other side, his brother Sonu, who calls himself Ricky works as a drum player in a club.
+Vicky falls in love with Hema, who is the daughter of John D'Souza.
 Meanwhile Sandeep also falls in love with Hema, he forces Hema to marry him.
-At the day of marriage Sandeep died saving his brother Ricky from Sukhiya and his friends Anjani Rai & Sahu Dada (Kiran Kumar) who tries to kill Ricky.
+At the day of marriage Sandeep dies saving his brother Ricky from Sukhiya and his friends Anjani Rai and Sahu Dada who try to kill Ricky.